Keeping Warm On An Air Mattress

 More Clothing

 Nothing like more layers to keep you warm.
 If you’re in a bind, wearing as much as possible can keep you from freezing in the night.
-This isn’t the most glamorous option, and shouldn’t be a lifeline – make sure you have the proper gear for the trip.

 In Summary

-While sleeping on an air mattress might not be your ideal choice, it does not have to be a cold one.
+While sleeping on an air mattress might not be your ideal choice, it does not have to be cold.
 There are a variety of modifications you can supplement your air mattress with.
-Additionally, purchasing new products or adapting the space in which you put the mattress can go a long way to having a warm night.
-Using the tips above, you can make sure your next camping trip or house guest is comfortable and warm.